Abhijitxx/MiniProject-DataScience/README.md

 # MRI Hippocampus Segmentation (MRIHS) Dataset

-This repository provides instructions to access and utilize the MRI Hippocampus Segmentation (MRIHS) dataset, which is available on Kaggle.
+This readme file provides instructions to access and utilize the MRI Hippocampus Segmentation (MRIHS) dataset, which is available on Kaggle.
 The dataset is ideal for machine learning applications in medical imaging, particularly segmentation tasks.

 ---